 Click on the Overdue column, filter the register by currently overdue tasks, and hit Apply.

-The register will show you all the requests that were not processed on time within the selected period.
+The register will show you all the requests that were not currently processed .

 You can customize the column layout to more easily navigate a form’s register.
 For example, you might move the most relevant columns to the top and move less important columns out of sight.